akstuhl/pandoc-interface-yaml/README.md

 - File export options (path, format, other arguments) are set in-file with YAML front-matter instead of via prompts and package settings.
 - User must install `pandoc` separately (performance concerns).
 See the upstream repository for a bundled install option.

 See the [Pandoc site](https://pandoc.org/installing.html) for installation methods.
-Update this package's settings with the path to your `pandoc` binary (run `which pandoc` on Mac/Linux) if it differs from the default.
+Update this package's settings with the path to your `pandoc` binary (on Mac/Linux, run `which pandoc`) if it differs from the default.

 Add any of these optional keys to a document's front-matter prior to running `Pandoc Interface > Export`: